Jessica Berman, Director

 Rachel Brubaker, Assistant Director for Grants and Program Development

 Rachel Brubaker has developed and managed humanities grants and programs for over 20 years at UMBC and the University of Baltimore.
 She has also worked in education marketing and design for non-profit and governmental organizations, where she created print, digital, and social media campaigns.
 She has overseen the development of K12 history education curricular resources, including websites and apps, in collaboration with school systems and historical institutions.
 Ms. Brubaker earned an M.A. degree in Historical Studies from UMBC and a B.F.A. degree in Communication Arts and Design from Virginia Commonwealth University.

 Courtney Hobson, Coordinator

 A native of Lanham, MD, Courtney Hobson has a B.S. degree in History and Government from Bowie State University and received her M.A. in Historical Studies from UMBC.
 Previously, she was the Program Assistant for Maryland History Day, Chautauqua, and Veterans’ Programs at Maryland Humanities.
 Ms. Hobson has also worked in educational and administrative capacities for museum consultants and small historical organizations.
-Additionally, she is a freelance research consultant, trivia wiz, and frequent contributor to Wikipedia.
+Additionally, she is a trivia wiz and frequent contributor to Wikipedia.